 The Pentagon is attempting to expand “its worldwide communications network, known as the Global Information Grid, to handle yottabytes of data.
 (A yottabyte is a septillion bytes—so large that no one has yet coined a term for the next higher magnitude.)”
 A filled yottabyte of data would be equivalent to “about 500 quintillion (500,000,000,000,000,000,000) pages of text.”

 And how staggering is the equipment being built into this uber-private privacy infiltrating haven; the NSA/Pentagon has “created a supercomputer of almost unimaginable speed to look for patterns and unscramble codes… The question, of course, is how the agency defines who is and who is not, “a potential adversary.”

 A Center Built to Break Encryption

-Even with this one-million-square foot storehouse, there seems to be one major stumbling block that continue to baffle and prevent to private digital data: strong encryption.
+Even with this one-million-square-foot storehouse, there seems to be one major stumbling block that continues to baffle and prevent to private digital data: strong encryption.

 For years, one of the hardest shells has been the Advanced Encryption Standard, one of several algorithms used by much of the world to encrypt data.
 Available in three different strengths—128 bits, 192 bits, and 256 bits—it’s incorporated in most commercial email programs and web browsers and is considered so strong that the NSA has even approved its use for top-secret US government communications.
 Most experts say that a so-called brute-force computer attack on the algorithm—trying one combination after another to unlock the encryption—would likely take longer than the age of the universe.
 For a 128-bit cipher, the number of trial-and-error attempts would be 340 undecillion (1036).